April 2024

 Our journey in Albania started with landing in Tirana after midnight.
 We were in that delightful state of arriving in a country about which we knew almost nothing, yet its everyday life carried on unaffected.
 Albania is one of those countries whose true treasures lie beyond the capital, but that doesn’t mean Tirana isn’t worth some attention.
 In this article, I’ll share our impressions, some of the places we visited, and, of course, some recommendations.

 In the first article with the road trip in Albania itinerary, I mentioned that Albania was undergoing significant changes throughout the country, but Tirana is where this is most evident.
 New buildings, new roads, and a cityscape covered with cranes – clearly, things are moving in Tirana (and I hope in a good direction).
-We spent two full days there, which was more than enough, considering that we take time to sketch as well – an activity that significanly slows down our pace.
+We spent two full days there, which was more than enough, considering that we take time to sketch as well – an activity that significantly slows down our pace.

 Skanderbeg Square